-Marketable securities consist of corporate bonds, commercial paper and U.S. Treasury and agency bonds, and are classified as held-to-maturity.
-Corporate bonds held in marketable securities had contractual maturities of less than 1 month as of December 31, 2016.
+Marketable securities consist of corporate bonds, commercial paper and U.S. Treasury and agency bonds, and are classified as heldto-maturity.
+Investments held in marketable securities had contractual maturities of less than one month as of December 31, 2016.
+As of December 31, 2017, the Company did not have any marketable securities.
 The following presents information about the Company's marketable securities as of December 31:

-2015
+2016

-Aggregate cost basis and net carrying amount \$ 2,007 \$ 40,448
+Aggregate cost basis and net carrying amount \$ 2,007

-Gross unrealized holding gains - 1
+Gross unrealized holding gains -

-Gross unrealized holding losses (26)
+Gross unrealized holding losses -

-Aggregate fair value determined by Level 2 inputs \$ 2,007 \$ 40,423
+Aggregate fair value determined by Level 2 inputs \$ 2,007